isomerpages/singhealth-ermcs/pages/Registration.md

 (at ermcs@singhealth.com.sg) in writing, no later than 7 August 2026.</p>
 </li>
 <li>
-<p>Full registration fees will be charged for any cancellation/replacement
+<p>Full registration fees will be charged for any cancellation received after
-received after 7 August 2026.</p>
+7 August 2026.</p>
 </li>
 <li>
 <p>The issued conference pass shall be used by the registered ERMCS delegate